Human rights and unilateral coercive measures

 - Share experiences of contemporary unilateral coercive measures and learn lessons from the past as a first step towards developing basic principles and guidelines to redress adverse impacts of unilateral coercive measures.

-The workshop will consist of three panel discussions, which will begin with presentations of approximately 15 minutes each from invited experts, followed by an interactive discussion between the experts and participants.
-The workshop will be led by an expert moderator.
+The workshop consisted of three panel discussions, which began with presentations from invited experts, followed by an interactive discussion between the experts and participants.
+The workshop was led by an expert moderator.
 The concept note of the workshop is available here.
 The programme is available here.

-Representatives of Member States, UN agencies, academia and civil society and other relevant stakeholders, will be invited to the workshop.
-Interpretation will be available in the six official languages of the United Nations.
+Representatives of Member States, UN agencies, academia and civil society and other relevant stakeholders, were invited to the workshop.

 Workshop on the impact of unilateral coercive measures on the enjoyment of human rights (Geneva, 5 April 2013)